symfony/symfony-docs/book/forms.rst

 .. tip::

-   If you're ultimately going to persist the ``Product`` object to Doctrine, there is an even shorter way to configure the fields of the form.
-This is covered later in the :ref:`book-forms-doctrine-field-guessing`.
+   Later, when you add validation to the ``Product`` object, you'll learn that there is an even shorter way to configure the fields of the form.
+This is covered later in the :ref:`book-forms-field-guessing`.

 Creating a form is short and easy in Symfony2 because form objects are created via a "form builder".
 A form builder is an object you can interact with to